IgnacioRubio/led_remote-db/README.md

-# led_remote-db
+# LED REMOTE - Database

-Storage dump data from led remote to use as example
+Storage dump data from led remote to use as example as json to export in MongoDB.